gogins/csound-wasm/README.md

 ## Examples

-There is a local Web server and a minimal working example in the release zip file.
+There minimal working examples in the release zip file.
 In the directory where you have unzipped the release, execute:

 ```